 - When users click on a shared Link post, they will be taken to the original source, bypassing your program.

-- Users that follow the shared Link post will NOT see your image, description, or program branding.
+- Users that click through the shared Link post WILL NOT see your image, description, or program branding.

 Image - users will see a single image, nothing else.